 There is a risk that the capitalised expenditure no longer meets the recognition criteria of the standard and whether facts and circumstances existed to suggest that the carrying amount of an exploration and evaluation asset may exceed its recoverable amount.
 Our procedures included but were not limited to:

-- We obtained an understanding of the key processes associated with management's review of the exploration and evaluation expenditure carrying values; - We considered the Director's assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest; - We enquired with management, reviewed ASX announcements and minutes of Directors' meeting to ensure that the Group had not decided to discontinue exploration and evaluation at its area of interest; and - We examined the disclosures made in the financial report.
+- We obtained an understanding of the key processes associated with management's review of the exploration and evaluation expenditure carrying values; - We considered the Director's assessment of potential indicators of impairment and the impairments made by them; - We obtained evidence that the Group has current rights to tenure of its areas of interest: - We verified a sample of additions and disposals: - We enquired with management, reviewed ASX announcements and minutes of Directors' meeting to ensure that the Group had not decided to discontinue exploration and evaluation at its area of interest; and - We examined the disclosures made in the financial report.